Statewide Chronic Pain Clinical Network

 • Build an integrated Community of Practice that optimises the experience and outcomes of chronic pain management.

-Statewide Chronic Pain Clinical Network Steering Committee
+Chronic Pain Statewide Clinical Network Steering Committee

 Professor Anne Burke

-A/Prof Anne Burke
+Prof Anne Burke

 Education, (inter)national advocacy, psychology, public services, research